FrankieJLyons/Portfolio-Work/README.md

 Known Issues:

 - Very randomly, a ball may ignore a paddle?
+(Caused by time factor, may need tweaking)

 To Add:

-- Add some graphics for scoring
 - add a win / lose state
 - If a paddle is out, make their goal a wall
 - Deflector mechanic?